davegreen/PiCH/README.md

 Objectives
 ---------------------
-Our key objectives of the PiCH project are :
+Our key objectives of the PiCH project are:

-- To be able to control your heating from anywhere and
+- Control your heating from anywhere
-- Being able to define which area you want to be heat at a given time.
+- Define which area you want to be heat at a given time.

 Obviously there are other products that enable you to do this, side objectives include: